Genuine Multipartite Nonlocality sharing under sequential measurement: Sharing of genuine multipartite nonlocality by multiple Alices

 The simultaneous sharing of multipartite nonlocality involves exploring the ability of multiple observers to sequentially access and measure nonlocal correlations within a shared quantum system.
 This study focuses on scenarios where observers, such as sequence of Alice and Bob ( associated with $ B_2 $, say), perform unsharp measurements on their respective subsystems of an \( n \)-qubit GHZ state.
 The analysis begins with a four-qubit system and extends to general \( n \)-qubit systems.
 Initially, we consider multiple observers, including Alice and Bob, sharing an \( n \)-qubit GHZ state, with the single copies of the remaining parties.
-The sequential measurement process involves a sequence of Alice observers, \( \text{Alice}^1 \rightarrow \text{Alice}^2 \rightarrow \text{Alice}^3 \rightarrow \dots \rightarrow \text{Alice}^n \), and a corresponding sequence of Bob observers, \( \text{Bob}^1 \rightarrow \text{Bob}^2 \rightarrow \text{Bob}^3 \rightarrow \dots \rightarrow \text{Bob}^n \), each performing measurements on their respective copies of the state in a sequential manner.
+The sequential measurement process involves a sequence of Alice observers, \( \text{Alice}^1 \rightarrow \text{Alice}^2 \rightarrow \text{Alice}^3 \rightarrow \dots \rightarrow \text{Alice}^r \), and a corresponding sequence of Bob observers, \( \text{Bob}^1 \rightarrow \text{Bob}^2 \rightarrow \text{Bob}^3 \rightarrow \dots \rightarrow \text{Bob}^s \), each performing measurements on their respective copies of the state in a sequential manner.
 In this framework, Alice\( ^1 \) performs a measurement on the first particle and transmits the post-measurement state to Alice\( ^2 \), who, after executing her measurement, forwards the updated state to Alice\( ^3 \), and so forth.
-Each Alice observer, except for Alice\( ^n \), performs an unsharp measurement on the particle under her possession, introducing minimal disturbance to the quantum system to maximize the possibility of sharing nonlocality with subsequent observers.
+Each Alice observer, except for Alice\( ^r \), performs an unsharp measurement on the particle under her possession, introducing minimal disturbance to the quantum system to maximize the possibility of sharing nonlocality with subsequent observers.
 Similarly, in Bob’s sequence, Bob\( ^1 \) conducts a measurement on his respective particle and passes the post-measurement state to Bob\( ^2 \).
 Bob\( ^2 \) then measures the particle received from Bob\( ^1 \) and transmits the state to Bob\( ^3 \), continuing this process sequentially.
-Like Alice's sequence, all Bob observers, except for Bob\( ^n \), execute unsharp measurements.
-If any subsequent Alice or Bob ( except Alice$ ^n $ and Bob$ ^n $) performs a sharp measurement on their respective particle, the next observer in their sequence will no longer be able to detect any possible violation of the relevant Bell-type inequality.
+Like Alice's sequence, all Bob observers, except for Bob\( ^s \), execute unsharp measurements.
+If any subsequent Alice or Bob ( except Alice$ ^r $ and Bob$ ^s $) performs a sharp measurement on their respective particle, the next observer in their sequence will no longer be able to detect any possible violation of the relevant Bell-type inequality.
 This is because sharp measurements induce strong collapse, effectively destroying any remaining quantum correlations in the system.
 In this scenario, Alice and Bob measure different qubits but contribute collectively to the violation of multipartite Bell-type inequalities (e.g., Svetlichny inequalities).
 The measurement strength of each Alice affects the nonlocal correlations available to each Bob, and vice versa.
-The degree of unsharpness in the measurements of Alice\( ^i \) and Bob\( ^j \) is characterized by the sharpness parameters \( \lambda_i \) and \( \mu_j \), respectively, where \( i = 1,2, \dots, n \) and \( j = 1,2, \dots, n \).
-The degree of unsharpness (lower $ \lambda_i, \mu_j $) ensures that more observers can sequentially share nonlocality. \\ Initially, Alice$ ^{1} $, Bob$ ^{1} $ and the parties $ B_3, B_4 $ generate the following correlation asociated with the Bell-type inequality of Eq. \eqref{dd11} ( utilizing appropriately chosen measurement settings as discussed in section \eqref{sec3}):
+The degree of unsharpness in the measurements of Alice\( ^m \) and Bob\( ^k \) is characterized by the sharpness parameters \( \lambda_m \) and \( \mu_k \), respectively, where \( m = 1,2, \dots, r \) and \( k = 1,2, \dots, s \).
+The degree of unsharpness (lower $ \lambda_m, \mu_k $) ensures that more observers can sequentially share nonlocality. \\ The expectation value between Alice$ ^{1} $, Bob$ ^{1} $ and the parties $ B_3, B_4 $ are given by